sanga28/sanga28/README.md

 💡 What I Love Working On:
 <br>
 <br>
-🧠 **AI/ML**: Designing intelligent models and algorithms to solve real-world challenges.
+🧠 AI/ML: Designing intelligent models and algorithms to solve real-world challenges.
   <br>
-🌐 **Web Development**: Developing responsive, user-focused web applications with modern frameworks.
+🌐 Web Development: Developing responsive, user-focused web applications with modern frameworks.
   <br>
-🤖 **IoT**: Connecting the digital and physical worlds through smart devices.
+🤖 IoT: Connecting the digital and physical worlds through smart devices.
   <br>
   <br>
 I'm always on the lookout for opportunities to collaborate and learn. </p>